projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 Interrupt Configuration
 -----------------------

-ACRN supports both legacy (INTx) and MSI interrupts for pass-thru devices.
+ACRN supports both legacy (INTx) and MSI interrupts for passthrough devices.

 INTx support
 ~~~~~~~~~~~~

 ACRN expects developers to identify the interrupt line info (0x3CH) from
-the physical BAR of the pass-thru device and build an interrupt entry in
+the physical BAR of the passthrough device and build an interrupt entry in
 the mptable for the corresponding guest.
 As guest configures the vIOAPIC
 for the interrupt RTE, ACRN writes the info from the guest RTE into the
 physical IOAPIC RTE.
 Upon the guest kernel request to mask the interrupt,